Koenkk/zigbee2mqtt.io/docs/guide/adapters/flashing/flashing_via_cc2538-bsl.md

 ```
 `-ewv` means Mass **e**rease, **w**rite, **v**erify
 `-p` is the port on which your device is running, in this case `/dev/ttyUSB0`
-`--bootloader-sonoff-usb` means that the bootloader is activated by the script, by toggeling RTS and DTR in the correct pattern for Sonoff USB dongle
+`--bootloader-sonoff-usb` means that the bootloader is activated by the script, by toggeling RTS and DTR in the correct pattern for Sonoff USB dongle (remove this if your device is not a Sonoff dongle).

 If the flash process was successfully done, an output like this appears:
 ```